 If you have already thought about having a condenser microphone, you have already heard about Phantom Power.
 But do you know what it is used for?
-In this post we shall demystify it!
-We shall speak about its coming into being, functioning, tips of use and we shall explain the reason that it is so feared.
+In this post we will demystify it!
+We will speak about how it emerged, functioning, tips of use and we will also explain why it is so feared.

-The radio is one of the oldest means of mass communication.
+The radio station is one of the oldest means of mass communication.
 Over the years it has developed a lot and, in spite of this, many imagined its end with the arrival of the Internet.
-But on the contrary, the online media made the radio even more powerful.
+But contrariwise, the online media made the radio even more powerful.

-Today, you can create a radio in a traditional or virtual way.
+Today, you can start a radio station in a traditional or virtual way.
 The main difference noted as of the start is that there is less bureaucracy involved in mounting an online radio.

 Another clear point of difference is the type of equipment which each one requests.
 The online radios require less equipment, which makes the process more feasible.

-But one piece of equipment which cannot lack in this modality is a microphone of quality, because it will make a lot of difference to the result.
+But one piece of equipment which cannot lack in this modality is a good quality microphone, because it will make a lot of difference to the result.

 Despite not being new technology, there are still many sound operators who have real fear of working with condenser microphone, which require resources of Phantom Power.